Speedway Airbnb rentals surge ahead of race weekend

 Airbnb tells News 8 hosts in Indianapolis brought in over $1.5 million the weekend of the race in 2023.

-The condo is called “Bricks on Main” and features suites overlooking Main Street.
+The condo is called “Bricks on Main,” and features suites overlooking Main Street.

 With the many short-term rental options in the area, Emily Hardwick said they have learned to pay attention to the city’s happenings and model their prices after that.
 This approach helps them stay relevant and continue to be a top choice for renters looking to stay in the area.

-“Pay attention to it, because if you aren’t paying attention to it, then you typically fall to the bottom and you’re not as relevant in terms of what people are looking for,” Emily Hardwick said.
+“Pay attention to it, because if you aren’t paying attention to it, then you typically fall to the bottom and you’re not as relevant in terms of what people are looking for,” said Emily Hardwick.

 Although the Hardwicks are focused on running their business, they are even more focused on helping their renters have a great experience and giving them an opportunity to experience the magic of the Indy 500.